Rush Limbaugh here on the cutting edge of societal evolution, your bulwark.

 They have purposely lied.

-People in the media purposely Have misled people about what this health care reform bill is.
+People in the media purposely have misled people about what this health care reform bill is.

-They have been told it's free or it's cheap, twelve twenty-five hundred dollars off your premium, that uh the insured uninsured are going to be covered, and then everybody's gonna get treatment, and none of that is true for anywhere near a majority of the people.
+They have been told it's free or it's cheap, $2,500 off your premium, that the insured, uninsured are going to be covered, and that everybody's going to get treatment.

-Okay, I'm gonna take a break.
+Okay, I'm going to take a break.

 Here's what's coming.

-I'm gonna finish because it's important.
+I'm going to finish because it's important.

 Chip on his shoulder.